codinlikewilly/netsuite_python/README.md

 run ``` netsuite initialize ```
 * Follow the prompts

-* Docs will be located in the generated "netsuite_rest_client folder" at the rot of the project
+* Docs will be located in the generated "netsuite_rest_client folder" at the root of the project

 #### Usage ####
 ```python